-&lt;sup>1 Key external stakeholders include shareholders, strategic partners, regulators, constituents, allies, and legislators.
+1 Key external stakeholders include shareholders, strategic partners, regulators, constituents, allies, and legislators.

-- NISTIR 8286C discusses how risk governance elements such as enterprise risk strategy, appetite, - 219 tolerance, and capacity direct risk performance.
-By monitoring the results of CSRM activities at - each hierarchical level, senior leaders can adjust various governance components (e.g., policy, - procedures, skills) to achieve risk objectives.
-The report describes how the CSRM Monitor, - Evaluate, and Adjust (MEA) process supports enterprise risk management.
-This process also - supports a repeatable and consistent use of terms, including an understanding of how the context - of the terms can vary depending on the enterprise's perspective.
-That understanding helps to - 225 ensure effective CSRM communication and coordination. - While ERM is a well-established field, there is an opportunity to expand and improve the body - of knowledge regarding coordination among cybersecurity risk managers and those managing - 228 risk at the most senior levels.
-This series is intended to introduce this integration while - recognizing the need for additional research and collaboration.
-Future points of focus may - 230 include information regarding business impact assessments (BIA), which are foundational to - 231 understanding exposure and opportunity.
-Additional reports may explore specific guidance - regarding risk limits (i.e., risk appetite, tolerance, and capacity) and further explanation of risk - analysis techniques.
-NIST also continues to perform extensive research and publication - 234 development regarding metrics a topic that will certainly support ERM/CSRM performance - 235 measurement, monitoring, and communication. - NISTIR 8286C continues the discussion regarding the inclusion of CSRM priorities and results - 237 in support of improved understanding about the agency and enterprise impacts of cybersecurity - 238 risks on financial, reputation, and mission considerations.
+NISTIR 8286C discusses how risk governance elements such as enterprise risk strategy, appetite, tolerance, and capacity direct risk performance.
+By monitoring the results of CSRM activities at each hierarchical level, senior leaders can adjust various governance components (e.g., policy, procedures, skills) to achieve risk objectives.
+This report describes how the CSRM Monitor, Evaluate, and Adjust (MEA) process supports enterprise risk management.
+This process also supports a repeatable and consistent use of terms, including an understanding of how the context of various terms can vary depending on the enterprise's perspective.
+That understanding helps to ensure effective CSRM communication and coordination.

+While ERM is a well-established field, there is an opportunity to expand and improve the body of knowledge regarding coordination among cybersecurity risk managers and those managing risk at the most senior levels.
+This series is intended to introduce this integration while recognizing the need for additional research and collaboration.
+Further points of discussion include NISTIR 8286D's focus regarding a business impact assessment (BIA), which is a foundation of understanding exposure and opportunity [4].
+NIST also continues to perform extensive research and publication development regarding metrics - a topic that will certainly support ERM/CSRM performance measurement, monitoring, and communication.

+NISTIR 8286C continues the discussion regarding the inclusion of CSRM priorities and results in support of an improved understanding about organization and enterprise impacts of cybersecurity risks on financial, reputation, and mission considerations.